-- (1) Restricted shares granted in 2012 vest 33%, 33% and 34% per year beginning on the first anniversary date of the grant, with the exception that the 37,410 shares of restricted stock granted to Mr. Buterbaugh at his June 1, 2012 hire date have a three-year cliff vest. - (2) Stock option awards vest and become exercisable in four equal installments on each of the first four anniversaries of the date of the grant. - (3) The performance units issued have a performance period of January 1, 2012 to December 31, 2014 and are expected to be paid in 2015 if the performance criteria is met. - (4) The amounts in the column represent the grant date fair value of the restricted stock awards, option awards, and performance unit awards computed in accordance with FASB ASC Topic 718.
-Please refer to Note B and Note D to our audited consolidated financial statements in our Annual Report for disclosures regarding fair value estimates of restricted stock awards, restricted option awards and performance unit awards.
+(1) Restricted shares granted in 2013 vest 33%, 33% and 34% per year beginning on the first anniversary date of the grant.

+- (2) Stock option awards vest and become exercisable on a time basis in four equal installments on each of the first four anniversaries of the date of the grant. - (3) The performance unit awards issued have a performance period of January 1, 2013 to December 31, 2015 and are expected to be paid in cash in the first quarter of 2016 if the performance criteria are met. - (4) The amounts in the column represent the grant date fair value of the restricted stock awards, stock option awards, and performance unit awards computed in accordance with FASB ASC Topic 718.
+Please refer to Note E to our audited consolidated financial statements in our Annual Report for disclosures regarding fair value estimates of restricted stock awards, stock option awards and performance unit awards. - (5) Mr. Still was hired on June 28, 2013 and assumed the role of President and Chief Operating Officer on July 8, 2013.
+At the time of hire, Mr. Still was awarded a signing bonus of \$150,000.
+In addition, Mr. Still was provided a restricted stock award with a value of \$2 million.
+The number of shares awarded was calculated based on the 10-day average stock price before Mr. Still's hire date.